MihailKanchev/Personal_Website/README.md

-# A self deployed personal website built on Blazor webassembly and Cosmic CMS
+# A self deployed personal website, built on Blazor webassembly and Cosmic CMS